snehasharma76/aptos-shores-courses/sources/quest_5/chapter_18/step_50/step_50.md

         -   The `object::transfer_with_ref()` function initiates the transfer, requiring two key inputs:
             -   The linear transfer reference obtained earlier.
             -   The address of the user, fetched using `address_of(user)`

+---
+I hope you are pumped up as we are staring with the last chapter of the NFT quest.
+The token has been created and now it is time you work on initializating the token as well as learn to transfer it.
+Declare a variable `token` construct a new `TokenIdentifier` struct with fields `mutator_ref` and `burn_ref` and initialize it to token, using `move_to` move the `TokenIdentifier` struct to the storage of the `token_signer`.
+Generate a linear transfer reference from the transfer_ref using object::generate_linear_transfer_ref(transfer_ref).
+Transfer the token to the user's address, passing the generated linear transfer reference and the user's address as arguments using `object::transfer_with_ref(object::generate_linear_transfer_ref(transfer_ref), address_of(user))` where address_of(user) returns the address.
+And you are done!
+Well done.
+See you in the next one :)